 Site Conditions.
 Site conditions shall be such that an all weather vehicle access is available to the dry hydrant or can be developed.
 The dry hydrant shall be reasonably close to the water source to minimize the length of suction line.
 This should be determined in conjunction with local fire officials.
-Special care and maintenance will be required when debris and fine soil particles are part of the streambed.
+Special care and maintenance will be required when debris and fine soil particles are part of the stream bed.

 Water Requirement.
 The quantity to be considered available to a dry hydrant is the minimum available (at not over 15 feet total static lift) during a drought.
-A minimum of 30,000 gallons of usable impoundment water or a minimum pump flow rate of 250 gallons per minute (gpm) without interruption for 2 hours is considered a dependable water supply.
+A minimum of 30,000 gallons (1.1 acre-inches) of pumpable impoundment water or a minimum pump flow rate of 250 gpm without interruption for 2 hours is considered a dependable water supply.

 Location.
-A location map showing the exact site of the hydrant and vehicle access shall be furnished to the local fire department with a copy to the landowner.
+A location map showing the exact site of the hydrant and vehicle access shall be furnished local fire department with a copy to the landowner.
 A letter of approval to use the site shall be obtained from the landowner prior to construction.
-Fire department personnel shall review topography, location, and access prior to installation.
+Access, topography, and location should be reviewed by fire department personnel prior to installation.

 The fire truck connection shall be within 10 feet of the edge of an all weather access road.
 The all weather access road and fire truck pumper connection shall be higher than the auxiliary spillway elevation if installed in a constructed impoundment.

-Water Supply.
+Water supply.
 The adequacy of the water supply from impoundments shall be determined in accordance to appropriate local criteria.
+The RESOP or similar computer program can be used to determine the water supply contained by earthen construction or water impounding embankments.
 The adequacy of stream flow source can be determined from regional analysis of stream gage data.

 Pipe.
 The pipe material may be iron, steel or plastic.
-PVC plastic pipe shall be at least SDR-26.
+Plastic pipe shall be schedule 40, SDR-26 or otherwise protected from ultraviolet rays.
 No more than two 90-degree elbows shall be used in the entire pipe system.
 Pipe shall be 6 inches nominal diameter or larger.
+The pipe shall be fitted with intake screen or strainer and standard fire truck hose adapters for quick connect/release operations acceptable to the local fire department.

 The depth at which the pipe is installed shall be below the frost-free depth for the area.